dfuen010/Data-Centric-FinGPT-Research/scrapers/cnbc/cnbc_api.md

 json_response = api_wrapper.request()
 ```

-### Translate Endpoint
+### Endpoints

+- **TRANSLATE**

   A majority of the CNBC API endpoints require an `issueId` or `issueIds` parameter.
 The translate endpoint is used to convert a symbol to an `issueId`.

   The APIWrapper class contains a translation table which can be loaded and saved to a file to reduce the number of requests to the CNBC API.
   `api_wrapper.translation_table_save('translation_table.json')`

+- **AUTO_COMPLETE**
+  - Get auto suggestion by familiar terms or phrase
+  - Requires phrase or term as param
+- **GET_SUMMARY**
+  - Get summary information of stock quote, index, exchange, etc...
+  - Requires `issueId` of whichever item you are investigating.
+- **GET_EARNINGS_CHART**
+  - Generate image of earnings chart of specific stock quote, index, exchange, etc…
+  - Requires `issueId` of whichever item you are investigating.
+- **GET_FUNDAMENTALS**
+  - Get fundamental information of stock quote, index, exchange, etc…
+  - Requires `issueId` of whichever item you are investigating.